-As a medical coding and billing professional, you will review patient medical records and assign codes to diagnoses and procedures performed so the facility can bill insurance and other third-party payers (such as Medicare or Medicaid) as well as the patient.
+As a medical coding and billing specialist, you will review patient medical records and assign codes to diagnoses and procedures performed so the facility can bill insurance and other third-party payers (such as Medicare or Medicaid) as well as the patient.
 Most of these professionals work on-site for hospitals, clinics, physicians, and a variety of other healthcare facilities.
-There are also opportunities to work at home as a medical coder.
+Medical coding jobs may also offer opportunities to work from home.
 Many of these positions require a year or two of experience first, but Career Step’s relationship with IOD Incorporated has provided our graduates with the opportunity to work from home right after graduation.

 Coders use 3 different code sets: CPT, HCPCS, and ICD-9/10.
 It’s important to be trained on the new ICD-10 code set because all healthcare facilities and physicians will be transitioning from the ICD-9 codes to these new codes, but you will also need to be familiar with the ICD-9 code sets to earn industry certifications and get a job before the transition.

 Career Step’s training will teach you to use all of these codes.
 The Professional Medical Coding and Billing ICD-9/10 program will cover the CPT, HCPCS, ICD-9 , and ICD-10 code sets.
 Knowing both the ICD-9 and ICD-10 code sets will give you a head start in the job market and ensures you have the skills needed to earn national certification and start working right away no matter when the ICD-10 transition takes place.

 How Much Can I Make in Medical Coding and Billing?